5 Time Saving Tips For Making Healthy Meals On A Budget

 Quick meals can be made in a pinch using canned goods.
 I like to make a hearty salsa using canned black beans, canned corn, mild chilis, and fresh onions.
 Add a jar of chunky salsa to the mix, and you have a delicious dinner packed with fiber and micronutrients.
 Serve with blue corn chips (non GMO) and some protein, and you’ve got yourself a balanced meal.
 Think of assembling your meals rather than following complicated recipes.

 Stock your pantry with organic grains, such as oats, quinoa, and rice.
 Grains, can not only be used for baking, but they’re great for sprouting.
 I use sprouted grains in place of processed cereals.
 Sprouting increases the nutritional value 100 fold, are easy to digest, and full of health-promoting enzymes.

 Having healthy snacks on hand is also a time saver.
 Nuts, seeds, and coconut flakes are handy for a quick snack or for making a healthy granola.
 Canned coconut milk is another staple in my pantry.
 I use it as a base in smoothies, for sauces, and as a milk substitute.

-Buying in bulk is a both a time saver, and cost-efficient.
+Buying in bulk is both a time saver and is cost-efficient.
 What would we do without Costco?
 Replenishing your food storage is another benefit of buying in bulk.
 You never know when something unexpected might happen.

 Another tip is to order your groceries online so all you have to do is pick them up.
 This is a great time work around.
 Better yet, have them delivered right to your front door.
 Take advantage of the modern conveniences we have at our disposal.